elastic/ecs/rfcs/text/0039-tsdb-dimensions.md

 ## Concerns

-No concerns are known as of now.
 Presence of the `dimension:true` does not impact functionality.
 Elastic Stack version 8.7 is essential for this.

+### Automatic inclusion of ECS dimensions in index mappings

+Implementations consuming dimensions defined in ECS need to take into account that changes in the set of dimensions of a data set can produce different time series, even for the same data.
+This can produce unexpected results.

+Automatic inclusion of ECS dimensions should be done with care, informing developers whenever possible of possible changes in the set of dimensions for their data sets when they upgrade to a version of ECS including changes in dimensions.
+Additionaly, opt-in/out mechanisms can be implemented to give developers more control on what dimensions are automatically included on their solutions.

+Inclusion of new dimensions in ECS should be done with special care, to avoid silently introducing unexpected changes on implementations that directly include dimensions from ECS.

 <!--
 Stage 1: Identify potential concerns, implementation challenges, or complexity.
 Spend some time on this.
 Play devil's advocate.
 Try to identify the sort of non-obvious challenges that tend to surface later.
 The goal here is to surface risks early, allow everyone the time to work through them, and ultimately document resolution for posterity's sake.
 -->